boylesoftware/x2node-records/README.md

 At the minimum, every record type definition contains a `properties` property, which is an object that provides *property definitions*.
 The keys in the `properties` object are the property names and the values are objects that define the corresponding properties.
 Every property definition has a `valueType` property that defines the property value type.
 Structurally, a property can be *scalar*, which means it has a single value, an *array*, represented by a JSON array, or a *map*, represented by a JSON object.

+A property definition can be *optional* or *required*.
+When a property is optional it means a record does not have to have a value for that property.
+By default, scalar properties are required and array and map properties are optional (meaning they can be empty).
+To override the defaults, a property definition can have a Boolean property `optional` that specifies the optionality explicitely.

 A record type definition can also have a `factory` property, in which case it is a function that is used to create new instances of the record type.
 The function takes no arguments and the record type definition object is available to it as `this`.
 For example:

 ```javascript